What is Psoriatic Arthritis?

 What Causes Psoriatic Arthritis

-We don’t yet know exactly what triggers the inflammation, although a particular combination of genes and infection makes some people more likely to develop psoriasis and psoriatic arthritis.
-No specific infection has yet been found.
+We don’t yet exactly know what triggers the inflammation, although a particular combination of genes and infection makes some people more likely to develop psoriasis and psoriatic arthritis.
+Researchers have not identified a specific infection.
 Sometimes the arthritis can follow an accident or injury, particularly if it affects a single joint.
-People who are overweight are more susceptible to both psoriasis and the arthritis associated with this.
+People who are overweight are more susceptible to both psoriasis and arthritis associated with this.

 Due to the variety of symptoms experienced by patients, diagnosing Psoriatic Arthritis can be complex.
 Doctors will confirm the diagnosis based on your symptoms, a physical examination and the results of x-rays, scans and blood tests.
 You may also be referred to a specialist (Rheumatologist) to confirm the diagnosis and receive treatment.